Vedansh-Paliwal/journal-app-frontend/README.md

 ## 🚀 Features

 ### 🔐 Authentication
 - User Signup
 - User Login
 - JWT saved in `localStorage`
-- Auto-protects private pages (redirects to login if token is missing)
+- Auto-redirects to login if token is missing or invalid

 ---